 Combining ability effects

-The assessment of combining ability plays a pivotal role in crop improvement by enabling the selection of suitable parental genotypes for the development of improved hybrids suited to variety of agroecological environments.
-The findings of combining ability analysis provide a better understanding of the genetic mechanisms controlling the inheritance of particular traits, thereby assisting breeders to prioritise the selection of suitable parents and cross combinations.
-Moreover, it offers a reliable basis for predicting hybrid performance, thereby supporting in conducting future advancement in commercial hybrid breeding programme (Hayder & Paul, 2014).
+The assessment of combining ability plays a pivotal role in crop improvement by enabling the selection of appropriate parental genotypes for the development of improved hybrids suited to variety of agroecological environments.
+The results of combining ability analysis provide a better understanding of the genetic mechanisms controlling the inheritance of particular traits, thereby assist breeders to selecta suitable parents and cross combinations.
+Moreover, it provides reliable basis for predicting hybrid performance, thereby supporting in conducting future advancement in commercial hybrid breeding programme (Hayder & Paul, 2014).

 General combining ability

 General combining ability (GCA) was defined by Sprague & Tatum (1942) as a line or tester's average performance.
-Table 2 and Table 3 represents the estimation of general combining ability effects of the lines and testers used in present investigation.
+Table 2 and Table 3 represent the estimate of general combining ability effects of the lines and testers used in present investigation.
 For traits such as initial flowering, days to 50% flowering, days to siliquae initiation, days to maturityand plant height significant negative GCA effects and for remaining traits significant positive GCA effectsare considered desirable.

 An overall evaluation of the effects of GCA displayed that out of the ten parental lines evaluatedfor early flowering and maturity, Pusa Bold emerged as the promising general combiner as highly significant negative GCA effects for days to 50% flowering (-2.82**), days to siliquae initiation (-3.17**) and days to maturity (-3.12**) were recorded.Among lines, Rohini exhibited highest significant negative GCA effect for days to initial flowering (-1.40**) while Vardhan for days to 50% flowering (-1.15*), Pusa Jagannath for days to 50% flowering (-1.98**), days to siliquae initiation (-2.42**) and days to maturity (-2.62**).
 Pusa Bold (-10.58**), Vardhan (-8.61**), Varuna (-8.41**), Maya (-5.70**) and Rohini (-3.71**) showed substantial negative GCA effects for plant height, suggesting their suitability for the development of shorter and lodging-resistant genotypes.